-T. C. Christensen is a cinematographer and director best known for religious films like 17 Miracles and Joseph Smith: The Prophet of the Restoration.
+T. C. Christensen is a cinematographer and director best known for religious films associated with the Prophet Joseph Smith and the pioneers, such as 17 Miracles and Joseph Smith: The Prophet of the Restoration.
 His latest movie is The Fighting Preacher.

 I started making films in Jr. High.
 I’ve never had another job.
 After 50 years, you’d think I’d be better at this by now!

-How does faith influence or inspire your craft?
+How does faith influence T. C. Christensen’s movies?

 William Goldman: Adventures in the screen trade.
 He wrote Butch Cassidy and The Princess Bride… Good stuff.